-Before working on the equipment, be aware of standard safety practices and the hazards involved in working with electrical circuitry to prevent accidents.
+Before working on the equipment, be aware of standard safety guidelines and the hazards involved in working with electrical circuitry.
 Adhere to the following cautions and warnings for safe and hazard-free installation.

 To see translations of the warnings that appear in this publication, refer to the appropriate Regulatory Compliance and Safety Information document for your system.